Kaiqi-Yang1994/kaiqi-yang1994.github.io/_pages/DCPonProj/Dimension2A6.md

 ---
 permalink: /projects/DCPonProj/ProjLinGrpDim2/A6
-title: "Dimension2 A5"
+title: "Dimension2 A6"
 author_profile: true
 ---

+Group $G=A_6$ does not have 3-dimensional representations, its cover group $C_3.A_6$ has 4 3-dimensional representations.

-Group $G=A_5$ has 2 3-dimensional representations, one representation is as follows:
+The first representation is as follows:

 $$
 \begin{align*}